The LibreMesh configuration is done by /etc/config/lime-* files, following this scheme:

 lime-example

-# Interface specific options have to be included in /etc/config/lime-node, if in /etc/config/lime-community they'll cause unpredictable behaviour.
+# - Interface specific options have to be included in 'lime-node', if in 'lime-community' they'll cause unpredictable behaviour.

-# The options marked with "Parametrizable with %Mn, %Nn, %H"
+# The options marked with "Parametrizable with %Mn, %Nn, %H", can include the templates:

-# with the n'th byte of the primary_interface MAC
+# - %Mn: replaced by the n'th byte of the primary_interface MAC

 #########################################################